JonathanFung13/JonathanFung13.github.io/index.md

 The visualization was done with D3.js [view code](https://github.com/JonathanFung13/hockey-draft-viz).

 ### [Alberta Election History](missing)
-The Canadian province of Alberta had it's 30th election in April.
+The Canadian province of Alberta held it's 30th election in April.
 This animated gif using open data shared by the government animates this history.
-Visualization done in Python with Matplotlib and Seaborn packages.
+Visualization was done in Python with the Matplotlib and Seaborn packages.

 ### [Patient Health Predictions](https://cs6440-f18-prj14.apps.hdap.gatech.edu/)
 Machine learning group project, in conjunction with the OHDSI collaborative, to predict chances of a patient developing